huggingface/blog/generative-ai-models-on-intel-cpu.md

 The picture is a little more contrasted for LLaMA 7B and BloomZ 7.1B.
 Models are compressed by a factor of ~2x, with about half the task seeing metric improvements.
 Again, the other half is only marginally impacted, with a single task seeing more than 3% relative degradation.

 The obvious benefit of working with smaller models is a significant reduction in inference latency.
-Here’s a [video](https://drive.google.com/file/d/1h8C2I4xn1c0HdrzfMqBaYECJyqo5kcJL/view?usp=sharing) demonstrating real-time text generation with the Vicuna-7b model, on a single socket Intel Sapphire Rapids CPU with 32 cores and a batch size of 1.
+Here’s a [video](https://drive.google.com/file/d/1h8C2I4xn1c0HdrzfMqBaYECJyqo5kcJL/view?usp=sharing) demonstrating real-time text generation with the Vicuna-7b model on a single socket Intel Sapphire Rapids CPU with 32 cores and a batch size of 1.

 In this example, we ask the model: “*What is the role of Hugging Face in democratizing NLP?*”.
 This sends the following prompt to the model:
 "*A chat between a curious user and an artificial intelligence assistant.
 The assistant gives helpful, detailed, and polite answers to the user's questions.
 USER: What is the role of Hugging Face in democratizing NLP?
 ASSISTANT:*"